d365collaborative/d365fo.tools/docs/Get-D365LcsAssetFile.md

 Get-D365LcsAssetFile -FileType SoftwareDeployablePackage -AssetFilename "*MAIN*"
 ```

-This will list all Software Deployable Packages, that matches the "*MAIN*" search pattern.
+This will list all Software Deployable Packages, that matches the "*MAIN*" search pattern in the AssetFilename.
 It will search for SoftwareDeployablePackage by using the FileType parameter.
 It will filter the output to match the AssetFilename "*MAIN*" search pattern.